pietrodantuono/MBDynSyntaxHighlightingForKate/README.md

 	/usr/local/share/katepart5/syntax

-then restart the text editor.
+then start/restart the text editor.

-The syntax highlighting will be automatically available for all the files in the format *.mbdyn; *.mbd; *.nod; *.elm.
+The syntax highlighting will be automatically available for all the files in the formats *.mbdyn; *.mbd; *.nod; *.elm.
 In the sub-menu

 	Settings->Configure Kate->Editor Component->Fonts & Colors->Highlighting Text Styles